 ***A potential downside with MCT oil supplementation is gastrointestinal side effects (speaking from experience).
 This can be mitigated through a slow gradual incorporation into the diet.

-When this is the baseline, eating according to the above listed guidelines has tremendous therapeutic potential.
+Especially when this is the person’s baseline, eating according to the above listed guidelines has tremendous therapeutic potential.

 - Greco, T. and M.L.
 Prins, Traumatic Brain Injury and Diet.
 Journal of Child Neurology, 2013.
 28(8): p.
 983-988.